bjss-data-academy/getting-started-databricks/notebook.md

 print("Hello notebook world")
 ```

-then click the _Run_ button - the blue down arrow at the top left:
+then click the _Run_ button - the blue arrow at the top left:

 ![Run the Python code](/images/attempt-run-python.png)